DBJDBJ/protomajka/readme.md

 # use protobuf-c

+The link to the usage [Synopsis](https://github.com/protobuf-c/protobuf-c#synopsis) , or if you like pain:

 On Linux Mint, the protobuf-c library and its header files and libraries are typically installed in the following directories:

-`/usr/include/protobuf-c/`: This directory contains the header files for the protobuf-c library, including "protobuf-c/protobuf-c.h" and the header files generated from your Protobuf message schema by the protoc-c command-line tool.
+`/usr/include/google/protobuf-c/`: This directory contains the header files for the protobuf-c library, including "protobuf-c/protobuf-c.h" and the header files generated from your Protobuf message schema by the protoc-c command-line tool.

 `/usr/lib/`: This directory contains the shared libraries for the protobuf-c library, including "libprotobuf-c.so".